tmenier/flurl-site/content/docs/configuration.md

 }
 ```

-`FlurlRequest` provides many Flurl.Http-specific objects like `Url`, `FlurlClient`, and `Settings` assocaited with the request.
+`FlurlRequest` provides many Flurl.Http-specific objects like `Url`, `FlurlClient`, and `Settings` associated with the request.
 Many of the other properties are lower-level objects from the `System.Net.Http` world.
 Not surprisingly, response-related properties will be `null` in `BeforeCall`. `AfterCall` fires after both successful and failed requests. `ExceptionHandled` is useful in `OnError` to prevent exceptions from bubbling up.
 Here's an example of registering a global async error handler:

 ```c#
 private async Task HandleFlurlErrorAsync(HttpCall call) {